nateritter/thecasebookofsherlockholmes/src/pages/books/the-adventure-of-the-mazarin-stone.md

 "You knew that I was after you for that.
 The real reason why you are here to-night is to find out how much I know about the matter and how far my removal is absolutely essential.
-Well, I should say that, from your point of view, it is absolutely essen- tial, for I know all about it, save only one thing, which you are about to tell me."
+Well, I should say that, from your point of view, it is absolutely essential, for I know all about it, save only one thing, which you are about to tell me."

 "Oh, indeed!
 And pray, what is this missing fact?"